Counselling in Camberwell SE5

 This is a process that takes time, although you can begin to notice positive changes fairly quickly.
 Because it is a process there are times when you may feel you are making lots of progress and other times when you might not appear to be getting anywhere.
 It is rather like learning a new skill.

-It is usually helpful to begin with to meet regularly, ideally at the same time each week.
-If you are facing considerable challenges it may make sense to continue weekly sessions but otherwise one can move to fortnightly or even monthly meetings.
+It is normally helpful to begin with to meet regularly, ideally at the same time each week.
+If you are facing considerable challenges it will make sense to continue weekly sessions but otherwise one can, after a time, move to fortnightly or even monthly meetings.

-If you would like to discuss whether I may be able to help you then you are welcome to give me a call or send me an email.
+If you would like to talk with me about whether I may be able to help you then you are welcome to give me a call or send me an email.

 My contact phone numbers are: 0207 737 3956 and 07825 480903 .